 (e) partition of the property,

-(f) custody or access or other order relating to the welfare of a child.
+(f) custody, access or other order relating to a child's welfare.

 (a) that a couple cannot live together after they have divorced and